bmish/eslint-doc-generator/README.md

 Config files support all the [CLI options](#configuration-options) but in camelCase.

-Using a JavaScript-based config file also allows you to provide a `postprocess` function to be called with the generated content and file path for each processed file.
-This is useful for applying custom transformations such as formatting with tools like prettier (see [prettier example](#prettier)).
+Some options are exclusive to a JavaScript-based config file:

+- `postprocess` - A function-only option useful for applying custom transformations such as formatting with tools like prettier.
+See [prettier example](#prettier).
+- [`ruleListSplit`](#configuration-options) with a function - This is useful for customizing the grouping of rules into lists.

 Example `.eslint-doc-generatorrc.js`: